Luis00809/Portfolio/README.md

    ## Usage

+  The deployed app can be found here: https://glittering-lily-00244d.netlify.app/

   This application is meant to gain understanding of who I am via my about section.
 An employer can see the previous projects I have done and click on them to access those apps.
 If an employer wants to contact me then they can fillout the contact me form.